mbootsman/marcelbootsman-statamic/content/collections/pages/home.md

         content:
           -
             type: text
-            text: 'Here are some of my online profiles.
-Please feel free to reach out to me for a talk about WordPress, hosting, or any other topic.'
+            text: '☎ Here are some of my online profiles.
+Please feel free to reach out to me for a talk about WordPress, web development, hosting, or any other topic.'
       -
         type: bulletList
         content: